Bruce Palmer Jr.: Military career

 Palmer was promoted to temporary brigadier general, August 1959; was deputy commandant of the Army War College, 1959–1961; and was assistant commander of the 82nd Airborne Division at Fort Bragg, 1961–1962.
 He was promoted to permanent colonel, June 1961, and temporary major general, May 1962; was chief of staff of the Eighth United States Army, Korea, 1962–1963; was assistant deputy chief of staff for plans and operations, 1963–1964, and deputy chief of staff for military operations, 1964–1965; was promoted to permanent brigadier general, February 1963, and temporary lieutenant general, July 1964.

+LTG Bruce R. Palmer Jr. in Santo Domingo during Operation Power Pack, 1965.

 Palmer was commander of the XVIII Airborne Corps, 1965–1967, and concurrently commander of Task Force 120 and United States Land Forces, during Operation Power Pack, the US intervention in the Dominican Republic, May 1965, and commander of United States Forces and Army Forces and deputy commander of the Inter-American Peace Force in operations in the Dominican Republic, May 1965 – January 1966.

 Palmer was commander of the II Field Force, Vietnam, and deputy commander of the United States Army Vietnam, 1967–1968; was promoted to temporary general, August 1968, and served as Vice Chief of Staff of the United States Army, 1 August 1968 – 30 June 1972; was acting Chief of Staff of the United States Army, 1 July – 11 October 1972; provided managerial continuity at the top of the army during the Westmoreland-Abrams interregnum, supervised the continuing drawdown of army forces from Vietnam and related army-wide readjustments, and prepared major revisions in army organizational structure; resumed duties as Vice Chief of Staff; was commander in chief of the United States Readiness Command, 1973–1974; and retired from the army, September 1974, coincidentally on the day his close associate General Creighton W. Abrams died.
 Military historian Lewis Sorley professed in his biography of General Westmoreland that Palmer was really the Chief of Staff performing most of the duties of office while Westmoreland was making speeches about Vietnam.